Country house with 3 bedrooms, 3 bathrooms and private pool in Martina Franca, Italy

 The locals are very laid-back and friendly.
 In combination with hot summer sun, over 500 miles of unspoilt sandy beaches and coastline, and a generous sprinkling of mediaeval towns, villages, churches and castles, this makes for a very popular holiday destination, especially with the Italians.

-Holidaying here is only just catching on with the British, due to the introduction in the last 18 months of direct daily flights by Ryanair to the regional airports of Bari and Brindisi, and twice weekly flights by British Airways to Bari.
+Holidaying here is only just catching on with the British, due to the introduction in the last 18 months of direct daily flights by Ryanair to the regional airports of Bari and Brindisi, and several weekly flights by British Airways to Bari and Brindisi.

 There are numerous sites of cultural and archaeological interest, which reflects in the styles and designs of the villages, towns and cities of the region.